 In an effort to synthesize the core questions and key considerations in the area of the home mathematics environment in early childhood, Dr. Hornburg (director of the Learning and Development Lab) led a manuscript detailing these aspects in a large collaborative effort with international participation, resulting from a virtual conference in Fall 2020 (Hornburg, Borriello et al, 2021).
 Since 2021, our lab conducted an online survey of approximately 100 caregivers of 3-5 year-olds, about their beliefs and activities surrounding early math, and we are currently coding and analyzing that data in preparation for an article submission.

 Finally, Dr. Hornburg is a Co-PI on a grant from the National Science Foundation (led by PI Dr. Erin Ottmar at Worcester Polytechnic Institute), which is focused on improving sixth-grade students' solving of order-of-operations problems, through leveraging perceptual cues during problem solving.
-We are currently recruiting 6th grade classrooms in Southwest Virginia.
+We worked with local 6th grade teachers and students during the 2023-2024 year for the first study of the project.
 Check out the Perceptual Cues Study project website for more information!

 One major component of what we do in the Learning and Development Lab is to take our findings from assessments and one-on-one activities and translate that effectively into the classroom.
 Our ultimate goal is to provide educators with tools to best support student learning!

-Stay tuned, as the materials from the "Our Mathematical World" project will become publicly available after our formal research evaluation is complete!
+Stay tuned, as additional materials from the "Our Mathematical World" project will become publicly available after our formal research evaluation is complete!